Friday, May 31, 2024

 Friday, May 17, 2024

-There are assorted trinkets placed about the shelves, interrupted by Grisham, Fitzgerald, and lesser-known writers with something to say.
+There are assorted trinkets, figurines and small objects placed about the bookcase shelves, interrupted by Grisham, Fitzgerald, and lesser-known writers with something to say.

-These shelves, to me, are an archeological dig into my time here.
-Items, for whatever reason, were important enough at the time but looking at them now they are simply interruptions.
-Some wood, a few ceramic.
+These shelves are an archeological dig into my time here.
+Items that were important enough at the time, now are simply interruptions.

 Tied to each one is an emotion, a distant memory of something or someone.
 Not always obvious, though one in particular seems to reflect a sadness, something best not remembered.